sixgweb/oc-plugin-documentation/docs/conditions/integrations/build-your-own.md

 ## Migration

-Integrations are required to add the **conditions** column to the Conditionable model's table
+Integrations are required to add the **conditions** column added to the Conditionable model's table

 `plugins/acme/conditionsproduct/updates/add_conditions_to_table.php`